 The circle of 12 tiny LEDs now lights up in different colours, showing different patterns to show time, progress and other types of notifications.
 The LEDs on the Shine 2 are marginally easier to read in daylight than the LEDs on the original Shine, but only just.
 The device also features a capacitive touch sensor.

 Not all updates are cosmetic in nature.
 In addition to the standard tri-axis accelerometer, Shine 2 sports a more powerful processor and a vibration motor that acts as a silent alarm and alerts you to important information.
 It also gives you a nudge if you’ve been stationary for too long.
-The device now contains a magnetometer which means that it potentially offers greater accuracy in tracking movement and distance travelled.

 Launched in April 2017, Flare packages existing technology into a new form factor.
 You’ll get the basics in terms of activity tracking and if you use Misfit Link, you can sync the device to do function as a “smart button”.